 Does a sublessee have the same rights as the original tenant?

 Yes.
-A sublessee has both the same rights and responsibilities as the original tenant according to the terms of the original lease.
+A sublessee has the same rights and responsibilities as the original tenant according to the terms of the original lease.

 Can I sublease the property for the entire term of my lease?